VINXIS/vinxis.moe/src/content/posts/Games I Played Recently (14-12-2024).md

 # [Hollow Knight](https://store.steampowered.com/app/367520/Hollow_Knight/)
 Super late to the party but whatever mann;
 <br>it's pretty good, but it's also like a good™ type of game and not like a *good* game in my opinion.
 The metroidvania aspect of this game was actually really annoying, just traversing the shit after a while it's like ok man what the fuck am I doing.
 <br>The bosses were epic af tho, and the lore is also pretty sick honestly.
 I actually got shivers when I reached a certain cutscene regarding voids...
+NO SPOILERS!!!
 <br>But honestly if the game didn't lean so hard on it's metroidvania, and also if it didn't have random platforming moments (they suck ass honestly), this game would be really epic, but it's like... just good... in my opinion.

 # [Infinity Nikki](https://infinitynikki.infoldgames.com/en/home)